-This report is reviewed and updated annually by the Trust's Special Educational Needs and Disabilities Lead, Dan McEvilly.
-It is approved annually by the Trust and adapted and implemented by the Trust schools.
+This report is reviewed and updated annually by the Special Educational Needs and Disabilities Lead for the Trust, Dan McEvilly.
+It is approved annually by the Trust and adapted and implemented by all schools within the Trust.

 This report has been written in conjunction with SEND Code of Practice 2015 and the Children and Family Act 2014.